raspberrypilearning/getting-started-with-the-twitter-api/en/step_4.md

 - Click the **Create your Twitter Application** button.

-You may receive an error _"You must add your mobile phone to your Twitter profile before creating an application."_, if so follow the instructions to add a mobile phone to your twitter profile.
+You may receive the error _"You must add your mobile phone to your Twitter profile before creating an application"_, if so follow the instructions to add a mobile phone to your twitter profile.

 The application details page will then appear, showing you all the information about your app.